 This type of coverage helps pay for repair or replacement of a contractor’s flooring nailers, miter saws, and other tools and equipment used at work sites.
 It's a type of inland marine insurance.

-Small business insurance usually costs less for a contractor than a business with several employees.
+Small business insurance usually costs less for a contractor than an installation business with several employees.

 Factors that affect premiums include: